dilshadanikkadan/basis_ai_task/README.md

    npm run dev - for start

    Configure Base URL for Local Development
    When running the application locally in  client , you need to configure the base URL.
-Go to src/lib/buildClient/buildClient.ts and change the URL to:http://localhost:3000/
+Go to src/lib/buildClient/buildClient.ts and change the URL to: http://localhost:3000

+4. login credential
+   username: admin
+   password: admin4321